FrodoAlaska/Nikola/README.md

 - Support for multiple image formats** including **JPEG, PNG, BMP, TGA, and more**.
 - 3D model loading with support for **OBJ, FBX, and GLTF** formats.
 - Integrated ImGui support, featuring an abstracted `editor` layer for editing engine-specific types through a GUI.
+- A versitile lighting system using the Blinn-Phong shading model.

 ## Missing Features